jaimergp/easymecp/README.md

 ### Examples

-Run a MECP calculation providing all files with default names in the same directory as `mecpy.py`:
+Run a MECP calculation providing all files with default names in the same directory as `easymecp.py`:

 ```
-python mecpy.py
+python easymecp.py
 ```

 Increase the maximum allowed steps:

 ```
-python mecpy.py --max_steps 100
+python easymecp.py --max_steps 100
 ```

 Less tight TDE convergence criteria (you must use Fortran-style double-precision floats)

 ```
-python mecpy.py --TDE 5.d-4
+python easymecp.py --TDE 5.d-4
 ```

 Provide a different energy parser (example file in `tests/data/energy.py`; must include a `parse_energy` toplevel function)

 ```
-python mecpy.py --energy_parser energy.py
+python easymecp.py --energy_parser energy.py
 ```

 ### Restarting jobs

 If the calculation does not converge before reaching `max_steps`, you might want to extend it.
-It's simple: take the latest geometry you like (last one is always in the file `geom`, but you can create another if you want), and relaunch `mecpy --geom <your_geometry>`.
+It's simple: take the latest geometry you like (last one is always in the file `geom`, but you can create another if you want), and relaunch `easymecp --geom <your_geometry>`.
 Since the `JOBS` folder is automatically renamed to `JOBS1`, `JOBS2`, etc, you won't lose your files.

+# More MECP implementations for Gaussian

+* [MECPro](http://jur.byu.edu/?p=22227): A MIT-licensed, Python-only fork of MECP, developed by J. Snyder and D. H. Ess at BYU.
+* [easyMECP](http://www2.chemia.uj.edu.pl/~mradon/easymecp/): Dr. Mariusz Radoń developes a separate, Python-only MECP implementation.
+* [sobMECP](http://sobereva.com/286).
+Slight modifications to the original MECP Fortran code and shell scripts so it's a bit automated.